 Marketing Efficiency is evaluated by examining marketing margins.
 Marketing margins is a function of the difference between the equilibrium of retail and wholesale price (Wohlgenant, 2001).
-Marketing margins do not provide both measure of farmer’s wellbeing or marketing firm’s performance; they only give an indication of the performance of a particular industry (Tomek & Robinson, 1990).
-Market is efficient if off-season prices are approximately equal to transport (Harris, 1979).
-Marketing margins are said to be a result of demand and supply factors, marketing costs, and degree of channel competition.
-It can therefore be concluded that marketing margins reflect the aggregate processing and retailing firm’s behaviour that influences the level and variability of farm prices, and farmer’s share of the consumer food value (Wohlgenant & Haidaicher, 1989; Tomek & Robinson, 1990).
+Marketing margins do not provide a measure of farmer’s wellbeing or marketing firm’s performance; they only indicate the performance of a particular industry (Tomek & Robinson, 1990).
+The market is efficient if off-season prices are approximately equal to transport (Harris, 1979).
+Marketing margins are said to be a result of demand and supply factors, marketing costs, and the degree of channel competition.
+It can therefore be concluded that marketing margins reflect the aggregate processing and retailing firm’s behaviour that influences the level and variability of farm prices, and farmers’ share of the consumer food value (Wohlgenant & Haidaicher, 1989; Tomek & Robinson, 1990).

 Marketing margins capture the proportion of the final selling price to each particular agent in the chain and provide linkages between prices at various levels in the distribution system.
 Inefficiency is as a result of margins varying widely from marketing costs, while the responsiveness or sensitivity of margins to price changes indicates efficiency in the channel.
 In order for marketing margins to be investigated thoroughly and exactly, it is better to divide them into two smaller portions of the retailer margin and the wholesaler margin.
-The wholesaler margin is the difference of the price at which wholesalers sale their product and the price at which they pay farmers as they buy the product from them while retailer margin is the difference in price at which retailer sell the acquired product to the consumers and the price they pay the wholesaler (Abassian et al., 2010)
+The wholesaler margin is the difference between the price at which wholesalers sell their product and the price at which they pay farmers as product they buy from them, while the retailer margin is the difference in price at which retailers sell the acquired product to consumers and the price they pay the wholesaler (Abassian et al., 2010)

-3.0 LITERATURE REVIEW
+EMPIRICAL REVIEW

-3.2 Studies on Marketing Efficiency
+Marketing Efficiency

-According to Cramer and Jensen (1982) marketing efficiency can be viewed in three different ways.
-Firstly, maximization of input output ratio as a resemblance of marketing efficiency, i.e. raise output by lowering input.
-Secondly, competition or effective market structure as an indicator of marketing efficiency i.e. elimination of wasteful marketing costs or competence of market structure.
-Thirdly, lower price or marketing margin condition of marketing efficiency i.e. price spread is considered as an indicator of marketing efficiency and it is more realistic.
+According to Cramer and Jensen (1982), marketing efficiency can be viewed in three different ways.
+Firstly, maximization of input-output ratio as a measure of marketing efficiency, i.e. raising output by lowering input.
+Secondly, competition or effective market structure is an indicator of marketing efficiency, i.e., elimination of wasteful marketing costs or competence of market structure.
+Thirdly, lower price or marketing margin condition of marketing efficiency, i.e., price spread, is considered as an indicator of marketing efficiency, and it is more realistic.

-In a study conducted by Mahoo (2011) conducted a study on market efficiency analysis of Jatropha value chain.
-The findings revealed that factors determining marketing efficiency were low marketing costs, low marketing margin, and market structure, the nature of the commodity, socio-political system and price stability.
-In an efficient market system, such costs should be recorded plus a reasonable return of investment.
+In a study conducted by Mahoo (2011) conducted a study on market efficiency analysis of the Jatropha value chain.
+The findings revealed that factors determining marketing efficiency were low marketing costs, low marketing margin, market structure, the nature of the commodity, the socio-political system, and price stability.
+In an efficient market system, such costs should be recorded plus a reasonable return on investment.

 Kotler (1998) investigated marketing management: analysis, planning, implementation and control.
 Findings show that any measure to increase productivity and efficiency in production should be accompanied by efficient product marketing.
-The marketing operation will be undertaken at lower costs, which may lower market margins resulting in both higher prices and lower costs for consumers, if the market system function efficiently.
+The marketing operation will be undertaken at lower costs, which may lower market margins, resulting in both higher prices and lower costs for consumers, if the market system functions efficiently.